Complex and Chronic Wounds: The New Laser Strategy

 We target the root causes of non-healing

-• Selective vaporisation
+• Selective vaporisation of necrotic tissue

 • Immediate visual endpoint (capillary bleeding)